KB ID 0000102

 At first I thought “Oh no where’s the [up directory] button” but the path at the top becomes a row of buttons when you hover over them which is much better.

-I smile – the PC crashes, after a reboot I try Microsoft JVM (Still available on my download page) and it works fine.
+I smile – the PC crashes, after a reboot I try Microsoft JVM and it works fine.
+You can schedule and alter the priority of your downloads, this is the best (working) thing I’ve found.

 Seeing as I spend a lot of time in Device Manager I fire that up, the interface is horrible, I mess around with the view to make it slightly less horrible – who am I kidding this is terrible!
 All the technical bits I know how to play with are not there!